mike-kiss/the-clouds/README.md

 - Based on an Arduino Mega.
 - Drives 3 LED light strips (two for two sets of clouds, plus one for the lightning bolts).
 - Uses an Adafruit_VS1053 to play sounds.
 - Uses an array of relays to provide directional sound by directly switching the signal between speakers.
+Originally these were 3 battery-operated portable speakers.
+Currently it runs a single subwoofer and 3 satellite speakers.
 - Has a public button that changes animations and color palettes for the default trail lighting.
 Originally it allowed the public to make it do a small animation (a "trick") every 60 seconds.
 It will also do the trick animations on a semi-random timer.
 - Has a private button that triggers a thunder storm.
 It will also do the storm animations on a semi-random timer.